 I also want to really encourage you to put in a profile image if you don't have one.
 Your profile settings are accessible at the upper right of this page by clicking on the white arrow.
 If you'd rather not share a photo of yourself, you can use your logo or some other image to make it easier for classmates to visually identify you.
 Feel free to be creative and fun with this.
 To incentivize this, I'll give a badge to any of your logo posts that have a profile picture when I look at them.
 That will give you some extra points.

 To share your logos, create your own Pin rather than commenting on this one.

 Many of our users come to Yellowdig with courses that have already been set up or managed in other technologies.
 The framework for these prior technologies has usually promoted the development of weekly questions that students are assigned to reply to with a further requirement to comment on a couple of other students posts.
-Though this framework does focus students on specific course content, we find the rigidity of the assignments limits the amount of actual discussion students have.
+Though this framework does focus students on specific course content, we find the rigidity of the assignments limits the amount of actual conversation students have.

-In general we see better discussion when prompts are suggestions, not assignments, and when conversations are allowed to continue from week-to-week rather than having a forced restart each week by a prompt that must be responded to.
-Students being able to explore and post about things that interest them also allows them to connect the discussion to their world.
-With Yellowdig's point system, weekly prompts generally aren't necessary to create a good discussion, and they can be used sparingly or not at all.
-If you do want to use them, especially if you have existing ones that have been used in other discussion frameworks, we highly recommend turning those weekly requirements into suggestions that allow students some freedom.
+In general we see better conversation when prompts are suggestions, not assignments, and when conversations are allowed to continue from week-to-week rather than having a forced restart each week by a prompt that must be responded to.
+Students being able to explore and post about things that interest them also allows them to connect the conversations they have to their world.
+With Yellowdig's point system, weekly prompts generally aren't necessary to create a good community, and they can be used sparingly or not at all.
+If you do want to use them, especially if you have existing ones that have been used in "discussion" frameworks, we highly recommend turning those weekly requirements into suggestions that allow students some freedom.
 Real conversations are not directly linear and hyper-focused; they meander and explore.
 In fact, part of their value is in the exploring.
 So your prompts and assignments need to allow that.